-Big game hunting, as the name suggests is hunting of big or rather, large game.
+Big game hunting, as the name suggests is the hunting of big or rather, large game.
 It’s a practice that is embraced the world over, with the US being no exception.

 It’s a thrilling experience and one that you will remember for a lifetime.
 Traditionally, big game hunting was done for food, but today, many people do it for fun.
 As long as it’s done legally and in a controlled setting, it’s a great recreational activity!